iamslash/TIL/actormodel/README.md

 affected `OrderActor`, allowing the actor system to continue processing incoming messages.

-## E-Commer Akka Example For Location Transparency
+## E-Commerce Akka Example For Location Transparency

 Taking advantage of the location transparency provided by Akka Clustering.
 As a reminder, it's important to note that this example requires a proper clustering